tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 Once all the tests are green, we can consider **rule three**.
 Since there is no user interface at this point, we can consider system behaviour is incomplete.
-Therefore, we can drive the creation of the user interface by climbing up the pyramid one level to create a UI test.
+Therefore, we can drive the creation of the user interface by climbing up the pyramid one level to create a E2E test.

 A neat way to do this is to re-use the same Gherkin scenario, but with new context steps.
 These new steps might looks like this: